Personal management: Please email for availability.

 Length of performance: Varies.
 For a traditional program, the length is generally from 45 minutes to 90 minutes, depending on the event.
 In addition, Hal can perform Hamilton as an after dinner speaker, keynote or other address, or other formats as desired.

-Expenses to include: Airfare (economy plus or better, contact for details), rental car where appropriate, parking costs, mileage, per diem, and miscellaneous expenses.
+Expenses to include: Airfare (economy plus or better, contact for details), rental car where appropriate, parking costs, mileage to COS airport or other venues, per diem (to include travel days), airline baggage fees, and miscellaneous expenses.

 Travel arrangements: Where appropriate, the hosts prepay airfare (economy plus or better) and send an “eticket” or Hal can book the flights and bill the organization following the event.